作品名稱記憶浪體 / Memory Wave

 Artist: Lee, Kuei-Chih

-Materials: Branches, Driftwood, Hemp rope, The recycled objects from the community, Local food recipes, Photos
+Materials: Branches, Driftwood, Hemp rope, The recycled objects from the community

 Size: 6m (L) x 12m (W) x 6m (H)

 The Shezi area is an alluvial plain formed by the intersection of the Keelung River and the Tamsui River.
 It used to be prosperous in the past and is also an important vegetable and fruit farmland in the Greater Taipei area.
-Now it has become one of the few slow-growing communities in Taipei.
+Now it has become one of the few -growing communities in Taipei.
 "Water" always plays an important role in the memory of the residents of the community.
 The changes in the geological environment and the planning of urban development in Taipei City also affect the lives of community residents.
 In addition to the evolution of wetland ecology and history, we can also see the coexistence of new and old dikes.
-On the other hand, food is a necessity of daily life, and it can directly draw out local culture and emotions.
-It is also a common language for communication and communication between people.
-Therefore, this work I use the "Water", "Recycled objects" and "Food recipes" as three important elements of the work, and intertwined it with each other to create a wave of life on this land.
+Therefore, this work I use the "Water" and "Recycled objects" as the important elements of the work, and intertwined it with each other to create a wave of life on this land.

 Video by Yang, Cheng-Shin